blackhole89/notekit/README.md

 * The program loads a custom Gtk+ stylesheet found in `data/stylesheet.css`.
 Clear it if parts of the UI look wonky.

 ## Project status
 Late alpha.
-Creating and editing notes and drawing works well enough, but many basic quality-of-life features (such as an eraser tool) are still missing.
+Creating and editing notes and drawing works well enough, but many basic quality-of-life features (such as resizing/moving drawings) are still missing.

 ## Planned features
-* An eraser tool.
 * Selecting strokes, moving and transforming selections, etc.
 * Floating figures (so drawings can exist on top of text rather than as blocks that text floats around).
 * LaTeX math using `lasem`.